Mansi242401/Portfolio/README.md

 1. What is the Hourly sales trend ?
 2. State-wise revenues distribution ?
 3. Top 10 products by revenue ?
 4. Bottom 5 products by Qty and Revenue ?
+5. Categorise products into segments.